borjah/tiendaHTML/README.md

-Simple Landing Page about a Candy Shop
+Simple Landing Page just with HTML and CSS